The open kitchen floor plan also known as the Great Room is the current rage in home renovation.

 Decorating Your House with the Open Kitchen Floor Plan (Reason 9)

+This is reason #9.
+Reason 1-8 were listed in the link above.
 One point not mentioned is the matter of decorating.
 There is a world of color out there!
 There are so many styles of decorating.
 Didn’t you ever feel you can never have enough rooms in your house to experience all the styles you want.

 A kitchen, family room, and living room all have different uses and different personalities.
 You can decorate these rooms to reflect that.